Keith Mitchell (1981)

 He has been described as "an excellent communicator with in-depth experience.”, “superb with clients and popular with juries”, “a talented practitioner who knows his way around fraud cases” and "spot-on when it comes to strategy".
 His practice encompasses major SFO, VAT and MTIC frauds as well as business, financial and other white-collar crime matters.

-In the current Chambers and Partners 2018 edition, is said that "Keith knows the game inside out.
+Chambers and Partners states "Keith knows the game inside out.
 He is a consummate professional who is almost theatrical in court and is awe-inspiring when you see him in action.
 Other barristers defer to him and ask his advice."
 "A very sophisticated advocate who has seen and done it all."

 Previous legal directories have said of Keith, that “apart from having the brains and personality to deal with the most complex fraud cases, Keith Mitchell is also the type of barrister who takes the time to go through everything with his clients”.
 "Very industrious, very reassuring, and very articulate in communicating complicated legal concepts."
 "He handles a lot of high-level financial criminal work, he is great with juries, and he wins a lot of cases."
 Recent editions have commented "...he’s very practical in looking for solutions and a very strong advocate on his feet’’.
 In yearly editions of the Fraud (Crime) section of the Legal 500, Keith is highlighted as being an "extremely strong jury advocate".
 “His ability to sift through heavy paperwork and present a cogent argument in court is the envy of many”: “He is just superb.
 He’s always involved in the biggest cases in the country and he has a great touch with the clients.”

 He has been “recognized as being one of the main players specialising in VAT and fraud”.
 Keith is also known “for his great client care skills and flair when it comes to case management” and his “flamboyant” style as an advocate.